arthur-pe/slicetca/README.md

 # The tensor is decomposed into 2 trial-, 0 neuron- and 3 time-slicing components.
 components, model = slicetca.decompose(data, (2,0,3))

+# For a not positive decomposition, we apply uniqueness constraints
 model = slicetca.invariance(model)

 slicetca.plot(model)